 Garnish with Thyme sprigs, croutons, or oyster crackers.

-I was pleasantly surprised how well most of my family liked this!
+This flavorful soup can be a starter or you can use it as the main dish with some rolls.
+I was pleasantly surprised how well most of my family liked this Cafe Zupas copycat recipe!
 I know it’s a little more out there for younger children, but can I just tell you that I wish I had gotten a picture of my 2 year old literally licking his bowl!
 It was awesome!
 Myself, my husband, and my 14 year old all really loved it.
 My 9 year old ate it without complaint and told me it was “good”.
-My 6 year old and 3 year old said that they “don’t love this soup”. 🙂 And if I’m being honest, I’m cool with that because it means more for me!
+My 6 year old and 3 year old said that they “don’t love this soup”. 🙂 The best part is it means more for me!
+Next time, I might add more chunks of lobster and make an extra big soup pot of this great recipe.